Bracamontes & Vlasak, P.C.

 If you have been the victim of pregnancy discrimination or fair employment violation, you need to act within a certain time period to preserve your rights.
 These timelines must be followed and discussing your case as soon as possible with an attorney will help preserve your legal rights.

-Contact an experienced Bay Area pregnancy discrimination lawyer at Bracamontes & Vlasak today for a free consultation.
-We can also be reached by telephone at 415.835.6777.
+Contact our experienced Bay Area pregnancy discrimination lawyers at Bracamontes & Vlasak today for a free consultation.
+We can also be reached by telephone at 415-835-6777.